Best ways to study for June exams

 Graad 8 Junie vraestelle

 Graad 9 Junie vraestelle

-Don’t be surprised if you get the same papers or very similar papers as it’s CAPS and the way questions are asked stay the same.
+Don’t be shocked if you get the same exam paper or very related papers during the June Exams.

 13. Done with a paper

 VERY VERY IMPORTANT.
 QUESTIONS ALWAYS REPEATS WITH EXAMS.
-ONLY THE ASNWER DIFFERS
+ONLY THE ANSWER ARE DIFFERS.